Checking availability for Galapagos cruises is a manual process. An agent will manually check for space and respond to your request via email.

 Experience a different way to discover the magic of the Galapagos Islands, filled with adrenaline and adventure.
 Enjoy close encounters with the unique wildlife of the islands while you enjoy doing some kayaking, snorkeling, and trekking.

-Accompanied by a team of certified adventure and naturalist guides, your adventure will take you to the best and most beautiful sites of the Galapagos Islands, complemented by the high standards and hospitality of the Opuntia Lodges, you will have an adventure of a lifetime.
+Accompanied by a team of certified adventure and naturalist guides, your adventure will take you to the best and most beautiful sites of the Galapagos Islands, complemented by the high standards and hospitality of first class hotels, you will have an adventure of a lifetime.

 Highlights of the trip: